Furniture: Insightful Design for Production, Fall 2016, Instructor: Ayako Takase

 An observation I made of my user group is that due to their fast-paced lifestyle, they need to be organized as well as be able to conserve space.
 As a result, I started thinking of different types of designs that could fit this criteria, quickly sketching out storage ideas.

 During my quick sketching, I referenced West Elm furniture to see how the top furniture structure was supported.
-I ended up liking the structure pictured below.
+I ended up proceeding with the structure pictured below.

 Ultimately, I decided to design an entryway bench.
 Entryways are generally spaces where shoes, bags, and other items can be organized and stored away.
 In addition, a common activity at entryways is putting on shoes and getting ready to go out of the door, so I wanted to create a bench where people could sit and also a surface for which they could place items in order to free their hands.